PLANTS AND MICROBIOMES

 EPSO news developed by this WG:

-Register for the 11th EPSO Plant Science Seminar – the 17th March 2022 seminar will focus on “Plants and Microbiomes”
+Register for the 22nd EPSO Plant Science Seminar – the 20th April 2023 seminar will focus on “Frontiers in the Plant Microbiome”

-The 11th European-wide seminar of the series supported by the European Plant Science Organisation (EPSO) and aimed at the Plant Science community and its stakeholders.
+The 22nd Europe-wide seminar of the series by the European Plant Science Organisation (EPSO) aimed at the Plant Science community and its stakeholders.
 TTT: The seminar will be held online each third Thursday of the month at three (CET).
-On 17th...
+On 20th April 2023 at...

 Members: